tendermint/atom_one/README.md

 _This is not part of the Constitution_

-## About the PHOTON token
+## About the PHOTON

-The PHOTON token is intended to be a deflationary representation of ATOMs.
+The PHOTON is intended to be a deflationary representation of ATOMs.

 ## Comments from Jae Kwon